 This is a backpacking trip, but it is also much more than a backpacking trip.
 It is a chance to learn the skills, equipment, and mindset necessary for lightweight backpacking, from how to hang a bear bag to how to cook meals efficiently.
 You will also learn the history and culture of the Appalachian Trail.
 If you are an experienced lightweight backpacker looking for a higher mileage and more physically challenging trip, our AT Section Hike is a better choice.

-We spend the first two nights at A Step Away and the Hikers Inn in Damascus, Va.
-These buildings, adjacent to each other, give us plenty of space to lay out our gear and get packed.
+We spend the first two nights at A Rivers Edge in Damascus, VA.
+Our spacious lodging gives us plenty of room to lay out our gear and get packed.
 The next four nights are camping, having only what we carry in our packs.
 Some of our campsites will be at shelters with fire grates and pit toilets; others will be primitive.
 We spend our final night at a motel in Abingdon, VA, where hot showers and warm beds are a revelation after our 5 days on the trail.

 Below is the proposed itinerary for the trip.
 As is true on any adventure travel trip, plans for any specific day may be modified due to weather considerations, unforeseen circumstances, new opportunities, and group interests.

 the opportunity to learn from such experienced guides while still being as independent as i want